FTCS(SS) Gerald Plotts USN Retired

 Picture

 This picture shows the throttle stand as well as the Collective control and the Center mounted Cyclic control.
 All made with 1" PVC pipe.
-The Collective is the Thrustmaster T-Flight Hotas X Flight Stick that has a detachable throttle.
+The Collective is the Thrustmaster HOTAS Flight Stick that has a detachable throttle.
 I'm not using the joystick part of it, so it's sitting on the floor just in front of the Collective control.
-The Cyclic and additional throttle is a Saitek X52 pro.
+The Cyclic and additional throttle is a Thrustmaster HOTAS Dual throttle Warthog which can be used as a cyclic and collective.
 Mounted above the radio panel is a Saitek Engine control panel, This enables me to control fully a single engine aircraft like the C172.

 Added this 7" LCD monitor.
 This will enable me to put the FMS or GPS onto the display and still run FSX in full screen.
 This monitor once had life as a DVD player screen for a car.
 I got for about $80 on amazon.
-I run it at 800x600 which is perfect for this application.
+I run it at 1280x720 from a HDMI connector on the pc which is perfect for this application.
 The left picture is the FMS in the Majestic Dash8 Q400, and the right picture is the standard GPS500 with the Airbus 321.

 Picture